by Ming Chu

 Instead of waiting for the computer to be shipped back, I worked on it remotely.

-With VPN connected, I removed the computer from the domain and then rejoined it.
+With VPN connected, I removed the computer from the system and rejoined it.

 And it worked.